 A lifetime public servant, in 2003 Congresswoman Madeleine Z. Bordallo became the first woman to represent Guam in the U.S. House of Representatives.
 Ms. Bordallo brings to Congress over forty years of experience in public service in the executive and legislative branches of the Government of Guam and numerous non-governmental organizations.
-The 114th Congress is Ms. Bordallo’s seventh term.
+The 115th Congress is Ms. Bordallo’s eighth term.

 Ms. Bordallo will continue to serve on the House Armed Services Committee and the House Committee on Natural Resources.
 She was re-appointed the Ranking Democrat of the Subcommittee on Readiness in the House Armed Services Committee for the 115th Congress, and is also a member of the Subcommittee on Seapower and Projection Forces.
 In the House Committee on Natural Resources, Ms. Bordallo sits on the Subcommittee on Indian, Insular, and Alaskan Affairs as well as the Subcommittee on Water, Power, and Oceans.

 In addition to her committee responsibilities, Ms. Bordallo will serve as the vice chair of the Congressional Asian Pacific American Caucus (CAPAC) and the co-chair of the Congressional China Caucus and the Congressional Long Range Strike Caucus.
 She is also a member of the U.S. Philippines Friendship Caucus, the Korean Caucus, the Army Caucus, the Navy/Marine Corps Caucus, the National Guard and Reserve Component Caucus, the Travel and Tourism Caucus, the Women’s Caucus, the Taiwan Caucus, the Long Range Strike Caucus, and the Wounded to Work Caucus, among others.